Spacewalk to Install First New Solar Array Concluded

-Category: Space Hits: 1Spacewalkers Shane Kimbrough and Thomas Pesquet working at the Port-6 truss during EVA 74.
+Category: Space Hits: 11Spacewalkers Shane Kimbrough and Thomas Pesquet working at the Port-6 truss during EVA 74.
 Credit: NASA TV

 NASA astronaut Shane Kimbrough and ESA (European Space Agency) astronaut Thomas Pesquet concluded their spacewalk at 3:26 p.m.
 EDT, after 7 hours and 15 minutes.
 In the seventh spacewalk of the year outside the International Space Station, the two astronauts installed a new ISS Roll-Out Solar Array (iROSA) into its mounting bracket on the far end of the left (port) side of the station’s backbone truss structure (P6).